nikhiln64/Hadoop/README.md

 # Hadoop
-Big Data projects and POC's
+Repository consist of Big Data projects and POC's related to BigData Hadoop echo system.